-The average sizes for the fish in Mucky Meadow are: roach up to 3lbs 6oz with plenty of fish between 12oz and 2lbs; tench around 3lbs with some over 5lbs; bream 3lbs to an impressive 11lbs; common carp to about 6lbs; mirror carp to a similar size; ghost carp to about 3lbs; and crucian carp to about 1lb.
+The average sizes for the fish in Mucky Meadow are: roach up to 3lbs 6oz with plenty of fish between 12oz and 2lbs; tench around 3lbs with some over 5lbs; bream 3lbs to an impressive 11lbs; common carp and mirror carp averaging 6lbs; ghost carp to just over 15lbs; and crucian carp to about 3lbs.

-The biggest mirror carp now run to just under 30lbs whilst the biggest commons weigh a similar size and the biggest ghost carp around 24lbs.
+The biggest mirror carp now run to just under 30lbs whilst the biggest commons weigh a similar size and the biggest ghost carp around 15lbs.
 In addition, Mucky Meadow also holds some nice golden orfe, perch, rudd, barbel and ide.
-Mucky Meadow now holds the Furnace Mill venue record with Kev Johnson's 284lbs 6oz set at the end of May 2017 (see above).
+Mucky Meadow now holds the Furnace Mill venue record with Kev Johnson's 284lbs 6oz (see above).

 Whilst most anglers use the pole or waggler, most methods tend to work well on Mucky Meadow and a lot of the carp are caught in the margins in summer.
 In winter, a small swim feeder or light lead are most effective.
 Best year-round baits are caster, maggots, sweetcorn, luncheon meat and chopped worms for the bream.

 This one-acre pool with 20 pegs is, with Mill Pool, the smallest of the four Furnace Mill fisheries.
 Despite this, it is slightly deeper than the others with an average depth of seven feet falling to nine feet in the centre.